Veal Cutlet & Veal Parmigiana

 What sauce works best for veal parmigiana?

-A simple spaghetti or marinara sauce works best and doesn’t overpower the veal.
+A simple spaghetti sauce or marinara works best and doesn’t overpower the delicate flavor of the veal.

 Can I bake veal cutlets instead of frying?

-This recipe is written for pan-frying, but baked cutlets can be used for parmigiana if preferred.
+The original recipe is for pan-frying, but you can use baked cutlets when making the parmigiana if preferred.

 Can veal parmigiana be reheated?

 Yes.
-Reheat covered in the oven until warmed through.
+Reheat covered in a 325°F oven until warmed through.

 Search the Cookbook